thunderbird/developer-docs/add-ons/updating/tb78/README.md

 The technical conversion from a Legacy WebExtension to a MailExtension is ridiculously easy: just drop the `legacy` key from the `manifest.json` file.

 Now your add-on should install in current versions of Thunderbird without issues, but it will do nothing.
-After all, Thunderbird no longer calls anything within your add-on.
-To fix that, you need one or more entry points.

-There are multiple ways to get an add-on to load \(documented [in the WebExtensions course on MDN](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Anatomy_of_a_WebExtension)\), but for a MailExtension the most common option will be adding a *background script* to `manifest.json`:
+You need to define one or more entry points as documented in the [WebExtensions course on MDN](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Anatomy_of_a_WebExtension), but for a MailExtension the most common option will be adding a *background script* to `manifest.json`:

 ```json
 "background": {